 - Wage tax – must be paid by the 10th of the following month.

-With almost 90 million visitors yearly, France is the worlds most visited country in the world, helping boost its economy.
-Other key contributors to their economy is, energy, transportation, and aerospace and defense industries.
+With almost 90 million visitors yearly, France is the world’s most visited country.
+Other key contributors to their economy are energy, transportation, and aerospace and defense industries.

 Employment law in France is built on international law, EU law, and domestic law.
 The domestic law for employment comes from collective bargaining agreement, contracts, and The French Labor Code.